-First of all, if you’re not sure whether you have a smart meter installed get out your last bill and check for the word “telegestión”.
+Not sure whether you have one installed already?
+Get out your last bill and check for the word “telegestión”.

 Even though the changeover from a traditional meter to a smart meter is free, if any additional works are required to connect the new meter then these will be charged to the client.

-Those with a split-rate tariff will actually save with a smart meter as previously you would have paid two rentals and with the new meters you only need one.
+Those with a split-rate (night) tariff will actually save with a smart meter.
+Previously you would have paid two rentals and with the new meters you only need one.

-All electricity contracts include a power capacity limit which you pay for every month – the higher the kW contracted the higher the rate.
-With a traditional meter you would also require a trip switch (or ICP in Spanish) to ensure you could not use more power than you paid for, with new smart meters the limit is programmed in.
+All electricity contracts include a power capacity limit: the higher the kW contracted the higher the monthly rate.
+With a traditional meter you would also require a trip switch (or ICP in Spanish), with new smart meters the limit is programmed in.

-Unfortunately some people who already have smart meters have been fined on their bills for not having an ICP – if this is your case get in touch with your company quoting the National Energy Commission’s report 23/2009 which states that the an ICP is neither necessary nor advisable for use with smart meters.
+Tip: Some people who already have smart meters have been fined on their bills for not having an ICP.
+If this is your case get in touch with your company quoting the National Energy Commission’s report 23/2009 which states that the an ICP is neither necessary nor advisable for use with smart meters.

 Although not confirmed by any electricity company, theoretically the firmware for the smart meter could be modified remotely.
-Any modifications should be registered and notified, but given that electricity companies are currently under scrutiny for allegedly manipulating the market this aspect has become worrying for consumer organisations.
+Any modifications should be registered and notified by your company.